samsuchin/foodie/README.md

 `git clone https://github.com/samsuchin/foodie.git`

 Move into the repository folder

 `cd foodie`

 Make sure python3 is installed on your computer.
+This can be installed [Here]](https://www.python.org/downloads/).

 It is advised to create a virtual environment and then install the requirements.txt libraries